thewca/wca-regulations/wca-regulations-2012.md

 ## Article 5: Puzzle Defects

 - 5a) Examples of puzzle defects include: popped pieces, broken wires, pieces twisted in place, and detached screws/caps/stickers.
+[NOTE: broken wires??]
 - 5b) If a puzzle defect occurs during an attempt, the competitor may choose to repair the defect and continue the attempt, or to stop the attempt.
+[NOTE: So the competitor is not allowed to ignore it?]
   - 5b1) If a competitor chooses to repair the puzzle, he must repair only the defective pieces.
 Tools and/or pieces of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the attempt (DNF).
   - 5b2) Any repair to a puzzle must not give the competitor any advantage in solving the puzzle.
 Penalty: disqualification of the attempt (DNF).
   - 5b3) Permitted repairs: